 Hillsborough County is blessed with two established craft brew pubs that make their own beer.
 Milly's Tavern in Manchester and Martha's Exchange Restaurant and Brewing Company in Nashua have been making great craft beer for many years.
 Each is a fixture in their community.
+Milly's recently made a decision to sell their beers in kegs and bottles under the label, Stark Brewing Company.
 The Strange Brew Tavern, also in Manchester, offers an excellent selection of local, regional, and international craft beer.

 South Central New Hampshire is also starting to attract more local brewers, which is an exciting development for beer geeks in this area that have had to sometimes travel great distances, including even out of state to find exceptional fresh beer.

 You can find a great map of New Hampshire breweries here.
 Wikipedia also provides a comprehensive listing and recently a great new website went live that covers the entire New Hampshire craft brewery scene.